 Resolving Repair Issues in a Home Sale

-Most real estate sales contracts contain a home inspection contingency—a clause that states both the buyer's and the seller's options should problems with the property be discovered during the home inspection.
-Understanding the inspection contingency clause is crucial, because it forms the legal and binding basis for resolving repair issues and allowing the home sale to close.
+Most real estate sales contracts include home inspection contingencies—clauses that clearly state both the buyer's and the seller's options if problems with the property are discovered during the home inspection.
+Understanding the inspection contingency clause is crucial because it forms the legal and binding basis for resolving repair issues so the sale can close.

 A Sample Contingency Clause

-Although it can be customized, the language of the inspection contingency clause is usually standard boilerplate, consistent with any state laws and regulations.
-Here is an example of one such clause, widely used in North Carolina.
-Although the wording may vary from state to state, the substance is typical:
+Contingency clauses can be customized, but the language is usually standard boilerplate, consistent with any state laws and regulations.
+This clause is widely used in North Carolina.
+The wording can vary from state to state, but the substance is typical:

 "13. (c) Pursuant to any inspections in (a) and or (b) above, if any repairs are necessary, Seller shall have the option of completing them or refusing to complete them.
 If Seller elects not to complete the repairs, then Buyer shall have the option of accepting the Property in its present condition or terminating this contract, in which case all earnest monies shall be refunded.
 Unless otherwise stated herein, any items not covered by (a)(i), (a)(ii), (a)(iii) and (b) above are excluded from repair negotiations under this contract."

-This contingency clause clearly spells out the rights and responsibilities of both parties: the seller can elect to repair problems found by the buyer or pass on the option to do so; the buyer can elect to take the home anyway or cancel the transaction.
-The paragraphs named at the end of the clause refer back to the home inspection itself, dictating items that are expected to be working properly at closing and describing particular types of damage.
+This contingency clause clearly spells out the rights and responsibilities of both parties.
+The seller can elect to repair problems found by the buyer, or he can pass on the option to do so.
+The buyer can elect to take the home anyway or cancel the transaction.

-A separate addendum, or attachment, can be used to establish details of any repair agreement between the buyer and the seller.
+A separate addendum or attachment can be used to establish details of any repair agreement that might be reached between the buyer and the seller.

-Unless the buyer makes unrealistic demands, it is often in the seller's best interests to negotiate and make repairs.
-Once an inspection uncovers an issue, it becomes a material fact that the seller must disclose to all future potential buyers.
-It can't be covered up just by canceling this deal and relisting the house.
+It's often in the seller's best interests to negotiate and make repairs unless the buyer makes unrealistic demands.
+Otherwise, an issue becomes a material fact that the seller must disclose to all future potential buyers after it's been uncovered by an inspection.
+It can't be concealed by canceling this deal and relisting the house.

-Sometimes sellers think they can relist and increase the price of the house to cover the repair cost, but if the house is already priced correctly, that strategy doesn't usually work.
+Sellers might think they can relist and increase the price of the house to cover the repair cost, but that strategy doesn't usually work if the house is already priced correctly.
 An overpriced house sits on the market instead of selling.

-Issues noted on an inspection might throw up a red flag to the buyer's lender, too.
+Issues noted on an inspection might throw up a red flag for the buyer's lender as well.
 Such problems might cause the lender to ask for a more detailed structural inspection to verify that the house has no further underlying problems.
 The bank might refuse to finalize the loan until any repairs are made.